Skip to main content

 View detailed information about a specific Slurm job with scontrol

 The scontrol command provides a more detailed view about a particular job, compared to the summary offered by squeue.
-Like squeue, scontrol displays live, real-time data, and can be configured to display job steps.
+Like squeue, scontrol displays live, real-time data, and you can configure it to display job steps.
 To view detailed information about a specific job, use scontrol show job with the relevant [JOB-ID]:

 scontrol show job [JOB-ID]